Charles Patterson (author)

-Charles W. Patterson is an American author, historian, and animal rights advocate, perhaps best known for his books, Eternal Treblinka: Our Treatment of Animals and the Holocaust, Anti-Semitism: The Road to the Holocaust and Beyond, Animal Rights, The Civil Rights Movement, and Marian Anderson.
+Charles W. Patterson (born August 7, 1935) is an American author, historian, and animal rights advocate, best known for his books, Eternal Treblinka: Our Treatment of Animals and the Holocaust, Anti-Semitism: The Road to the Holocaust and Beyond, Animal Rights, The Civil Rights Movement, and Marian Anderson.

 He is an active member of the Authors Guild, PEN, and The National Writers Union.
 He follows a vegetarian lifestyle, and believes that vegetarianism can reduce violence in humans.
 In a protest against Columbia University's animal cruelty, Patterson returned his doctorate to the president of the university.
 He believed that innocent lives had greater importance than a piece of paper.
 Patterson is active in the Vegetarian Community, and was a guest speaker at the 2015 Veggie Pride Parade in New York City.
 His greatest fantasy is for all slaughterhouses to end their killing.

-He currently lives in the Upper West side of New York, New York.
+He currently lives on the Upper West side of Manhattan.

 Early life and career

 Charles Patterson grew up in New Britain, Connecticut.
 He was born in New Britain General hospital.
 Patterson did not know his father due to his early passing in war.
 His father fought against the Nazis in Europe, which led Patterson to his interest in the topics of World War 2 and The Holocaust.
 He has been a teacher at colleges, elementary schools, and for adult education classes.
 Patterson is proficient in teaching various subject such as English, social studies, and history.
 He was a professor at Adelphi University, New School University, Hunter College, and the Metropolitan College.
 He was a reviewer for The International Society of Yad Vashem's Publication Martyrdom and Resistance.
 He worked for the publication for 17 years to help preserve the stories of Holocaust Survivors and their families.
 He was featured in the book Who Stole My Religion?
 By Richard Schwartz.
 The story correlated nature with Judaism faith.
 He was invited to write The Oxford 50th Anniversary Book of The United Nations.
 Patterson's most recent book is In Dante's Footsteps: My Journey to Hell (a modern update of Dante's Inferno).